Current Session: September 2023

 Beginning Dog Training Classes

 The Beginner obedience classes are held at the IDTC Training Space at The Shops at Ithaca Mall and are open to the general public.
-The normal progression through the classes is Puppy (if age appropriate), Beginner 1, Beyond Beginner 1 (optional), Beginner 2, CGC.
-Check the calendar on the homepage or the list below for this session's offerings.
+The normal progression through the classes is Puppy (if age appropriate), Beginner 1, Beyond Beginner 1, Beginner 2, CGC.

 More information about each class can be found by clicking the plus sign to the right of the title.